MestreVortex/MestreVortex/README.md

 - 👋 Hi, I’m @JoseGuilherme.
-- 👀 I’m interested in construct and to play Games created by me .
+- 👀 I’m interested in construct and show my experience how Quality Assurance and to play Games created by me .
 - 🌱 I’m currently learning Game programming, how Java development, C# development, Game Maker, Unity, Unreal Engine and Godot.
 - 💞️ I’m looking to collaborate on Github with Game creats by me
 - 📫 How to reach me?
 Contact me by whatsapp: +55 (81) 99755-5584 and Email: guilhermeprogramador2020@gmail.com